Drishtantr/Coder-vs-Bugs-Pygame/readme.md

 	Clone this repository on your machine, open a command terminal, write "python coder.py" and press Enter.
 	You shouldhave python installed and if not, install python first.
 *Live Version
-	The live version of the game will be available at https://repl.it/@DrishtantRegmi as soon as possible
+	The live version of the game is available at https://repl.it/@DrishtantRegmi/coderpygame
 ```

 ## Usage